 Making Goodbyes Easier

 - Practice.
-Practice being apart from each other, and introduce new people and places slowly.
-If you plan to leave your child with a relative or a new babysitter, invite that person over in advance so they can spend time together while you're in the room.
-If your child is starting at a new daycare centre or preschool, make a few visits there together before a full-time schedule begins.
-Practice leaving your child with a caregiver for short periods so that they can get used to being away from you.
+Get some practise being away from each other and take it easy when meeting new people and going to new places.
+If you are going to leave your child with a relative or a new babysitter, you should invite that person over in advance so that they can get to know each other and spend some time together while you are in the room with them.
+Before your child starts attending a new daycare centre or preschool on a regular basis, you should take them there for a few family outings before committing to their new routine.

 It's Only Temporary